 By sponsoring a brick you will be helping to complete the transformation of Bletchley Park to ensure a sustainable future for the Trust and to inspire the next generation of Codebreakers.
 The Codebreakers’ Wall will be a memorial that will last for generations at Bletchley Park.
 Bricks are installed twice yearly in the spring and autumn.

-Become a Corporate Partner and help us achieve our ambition to become a world-class heritage site, museum and education centre.
+Become a Corporate Partner and help support our world-class heritage site and award-winning learning programme.
 Our development team will work with you to build a strong, mutually beneficial partnership that meets your business needs and preserves the remarkable story of Bletchley Park for future generations.

 Bletchley Park helped provide our country with long term security and we hope you might consider a gift to secure our future.
 There is still so much work to do at Bletchley Park to restore the historic buildings and to ensure that future generations can bear witness to the amazing work of Alan Turing and all the Codebreakers.
 Please help us make this happen through a gift in your Will.

-To talk to us about leaving a gift in your Will, please contact Livvy Brinson, Director of Development:
+To talk to us about leaving a gift in your Will, please contact Sarah Harwood, Director of Development: